thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 taken before and after injection of a contrast agent, Gd-DTPA.
 Without registration, patient motion due to breathing and other motion would interfere with effective analysis of the images.
-A mutual information similarity metric was used and a multi-scale implementation was generated.
+A mutual information similarity metric was used in a multi-scale implementation.
 After the block-matching displacement estimates were obtained, they were used as initial values for a deformable cubic B-spline motion model that was regularized by a smoothing term